-Happy Women’s History AND Archeology Month!
-This is a great time to remember the women of Arkansas’s past and learn how archeology helps tell their stories.
+This was written to celebrate Women’s History and Arkansas Archeology Months.
+Archeology is an important way to remember the women of Arkansas’s past and tell their stories.
 Women were less likely to be recorded in historic documents, but archeology is an important source of information about their lives.
 Archeologists study the things people lost or discarded to learn about people and cultures of the past.
 Artifacts, like tablewares and animal bones, help fill out the stories of the extraordinary and everyday women who played a role in creating the state’s unique history.

 In antebellum Little Rock, archeology at the Brownlee House provides a glimpse into the everyday lives of two women.
 Family records tell us a good deal about the Brownlee family.
 We know that Robert Brownlee was a Scottish immigrant and stonemason by trade.
 He came to Little Rock in 1837 to work on the city’s capital building, which is today’s Old State House Museum.
 Brownlee built his federal style, one-story brick home in 1846, where he lived with his brother James, James’s wife, Isabelle, and an enslaved woman named Tabby until 1852.
 The Arkansas Archeological Survey conducted a geophysical survey and uncovered the brick foundation of the smokehouse and the kitchen behind the house.
 They found animal remains, including poultry, pig, and cow, tablewares, bottle fragments, buttons, and an array of other artifacts.
 A careful pairing of historical records and archeological findings provides a clearer picture of Isabelle and Tabby’s lives at the Brownlee home.